EthanSantos/Boba-Finder/boba-shop/README.md

     npm install react-places-autocomplete
     ```

+4. Input your API key into a .env file

-4. Start the development server:
+5. Start the development server:
     ```bash
     npm run dev
     ```

-5. Access the app at [http://localhost:5173](http://localhost:5173) in your browser.
+6. Access the app at [http://localhost:5173](http://localhost:5173) in your browser.

 ### Backend (Flask)